-Note: If the research involves human or animal subjects, your student will need to seek approval from the university's Institutional Review Board or Institutional Animal Care and Use Committee.
+Note: If the research involves human subjects, your student will need to seek approval from the university’s Institutional Review Board.
 You will need to help your student understand this process and file the appropriate paperwork.